lapinek/platform-scripting-examples/am/oidc-claims/README.md

     Therefore, maintaining a user session at the OP via the back channel, silently, may need to be implemented without reliance on the OP's session cookies.

-    In AM, the session information could be available in the context of the OIDC Claims script, which runs when ID token claims are being processed.
+    In AM, the session information could be accessible in the context of the OIDC Claims script, which runs when ID token claims are being processed.
 Thus, the session information could be included in a custom ID token claim.

     The session context in the script is provided via the `session` binding, which represents an instance of the [SSOToken](https://backstage.forgerock.com/docs/am/7.1/apidocs/com/iplanet/sso/SSOToken.html) class.